MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 ```

 > [!NOTE]
-> By moving the slider and increasing the number of shots, you can see how the superposition results vary slightly over the distribution of the shots.
+> By moving the slider in the Quantum Copilot and increasing the number of shots, you can see how the superposition results vary slightly over the distribution of the shots.

 ## Entangle two qubits